Contact||Dipl.-Ing. Frank Baumann

 spacecrafts.
 Miniaturization is achieved by

 implementation of power supply and communication

 Essential functions of a distributed system are the communication and the relative navigation among the satellites.
 At TU Berlin a picosatellite swarm mission is developed consisting of the four quarter-unit CubeSats BEESAT-5 to BEESAT-8 with a mass of 375 grams each.
 The picosatellites were designed fully redundant and almost complete single-fault tolerant.

 The primary mission objective is to demonstrate a newly developed communications subsystem in the UHF band and an experimental GNSS receiver.
 Furthermore, the satellites contain a multifunction optical attitude determination sensor and are equipped with corner cube reflectors on all sides for laser ranging from ground.

-The satellites will be launched into a sun-synchronous orbit on 22nd of March 2021.
+The satellite swarm was launched into a low sun-synchronous orbit on March, 22, 2021.
 The flight results and the verified components will be used for future nanosatellite formation and swarm missions of TU Berlin.
 The identical flight spare models BEESAT-10 to BEESAT-13 were launched in advance on 2019-07-05 with Soyuz-Fregat free of charge by EXOLAUNCH GmbH.